 Powder searchers are in heaven here-you can find powder anywhere on the mountain.
 Alpine Meadows is a telemark skiing hot spot, provides lessons and high-performance equipment, and hosts many demo days.
 Because of its open boundary policy, ski touring is very popular and prevalent.

-Alpine Meadows Boarding & Freestyle Alpine meadows offers skiers and boarders a terrain park, halfpipe and since 2002 a Superpipe.
+Alpine meadows offers skiers and boarders a terrain park, halfpipe and a superpipe.

 Skiers and boarders alike can use the terrain park and halfpipe off the Kangaroo double chair from the base area.
 For boarders it's easy to access non-hike terrain, but a little more effort is required to access hike-to destinations.
 The terrain park and halfpipe are sometimes open at night for special events.
-In the 2002/03 season a new 600-foot long (180 m) Superpipe was installed, with walls that are 17 feet (5 m) high.
+The superpipe has walls that are 17 feet (5 m) high.

 Alpine Meadows Mountain Restaurants Alpine Meadows base lodge, the Chalet restaurant at the front of the mountain and the base of Sherwood Chair offer good places to eat.